What are the Key Concepts of Blockchain Development?

 The technical concept behind the blockchain is similar to that of a database, but the interaction with that database is entirely different.

-To learn how to develop blockchain applications or to implement blockchain in businesses, you first need to understand its basics.
+To make you learn how to develop blockchain applications or to implement blockchain development in businesses, we have covered the following ground:

 If you are a beginner, you should be familiar with the following terms:

 The blockchain is an incorruptible chain of blocks where each block contains data of value which is validated by all nodes in the network, not by any central authority.
 Each block in the chain includes its hash value and that of the previous block which acts as a unique fingerprint so that no one can tamper with data stored in it.The information stored on the blockchain can never be deleted or altered.
 Instead, a new block needs to be added to the chain to update the information.

 A blockchain is said to be decentralized as it is not stored in one place and does not have a center.
 Instead, the data saved in blockchain is distributed across many different computers, called as nodes.Since no single entity has control over the data, users interact with each other directly without the involvement of a third party.

 A blockchain is a decentralized peer-to-peer system which has no central authority to control the exchange of information.
 Though no involvement of a central administrator keeps the system devoid of corruption, it raises the following questions:

 - How is a decision made in the blockchain?

 - How is a transaction added to the chain of blocks?

 In a normal centralized model, a central authority or a board of decision-makers take all the required decisions.
 But it is not possible in the case of blockchain as it has no leader.